 TIP#4: Place chicken on a baking sheet with roasting rack.
 This preserves the crispness.
 Place cherry tomatoes tossed in olive oil below the rack to roast while chicken cooks.

 TIP#5: To do not cover chicken in sauce.
-Only 1-2 tbsp of sauce is all you need be sure to leave a perimeter of crispy breading around the chicken.
+Only 1-2 tablespoon of sauce is all you need be sure to leave a perimeter of crispy breading around the chicken.

 TIP#6: Use already grated low-moisture mozzarella cheese.
 Low moisture cheese will not release excess water, which will make your sauce runny and your chicken soggy.
 Using the low moisture retains the crispiness!